 Once you click on Singleplayer or join a Multiplayer game, you will see a second tab called Game.
 The Game tab is used for chatting with anyone currently in your server (if multiplayer).
 When a new message is posted on a tab you aren’t clicked on, it will highlight gold, letting you know there are new messages.

-If you’d prefer to disconnect from the Global Chat completely, you can do so in the settings menu next to the tabs.
-Just uncheck the “Connect to IRC” box and save.
+If you’d prefer to disconnect from the Global Chat completely, you can do so by clicking the settings icon next to the tabs.
+Just uncheck the “Connect to IRC” box and it will automatically save.

-In the Configuration Menu, you can set your voice chat to Push to Talk, Toggle Voice, or disable voice chat altogether.
-You can change your keybinds in the Configuration/Controls menu.
+In the sound tab of the Configuration Menu, you can set your voice chat to Push to Talk, Toggle Voice, or Disable.
+You can also set your microphone here as well as any input/output volumes.

 1. Text chat – Just press enter and type to chat.
 Or press the Chat bubble on the right and type.